William-Rohm/Interop-MailSim/README.md

 # Interop-MailSim
 Office Interoperability Tools - MailSim

-MailSim (*Mail Simulator*) is a Microsoft Windows command-line tool that automates email operations in Microsoft Outlook 2013.
+MailSim (*Mail Simulator*) is a Microsoft Windows command-line tool that automates email operations in Microsoft Outlook 2013 and Outlook for Office 365.
 MailSim reads user-defined XML configuration files and creates Outlook traffic, such as test email or folder operations.
-This test traffic is designed to exercise an Outlook-compatible email server in a multi-client environment for extended periods.
+This test traffic is designed to exercise an Outlook-compatible email server, or a network intermediary, in a multi-client environment for extended periods.
 During execution, MailSim displays client-side process messages, and also stores those messages in log files, for monitoring and troubleshooting.

 For documentation, see the [wiki page](https://github.com/OfficeDev/Interop-MailSim/wiki).